 An essay is required for all applicants.
-Please specify the area or areas of specialization that most interest you and why you are interested in pursuing this interest at Drexel.
+Please write approximately 500 to 1000 words specifying the area or areas of specialization that most interest you and why you are interested in pursuing these interests with a physics degree at Drexel.

 Submit your essay with your application or through the Discover Drexel portal after you submit your application.

 Upload your résumé as part of your admission application or through the Discover Drexel Portal after you submit your application.